EmoryMLIP/emory-reu-ret-website/content/projects/2021-tomography/index.md

 </p>

 # COVID-19 Imaging
 The mathematical ideas involved in the Point-of-Care Tomographic Imaging project are of great importance.
 With these mathematical methods, imaging becomes a possibility to patients in all parts of the world allowing them to live a healthy and happy life.
 To get better reconstructed images, the group considers a regularized linear least squares problem, to which the solution is approximated  by  using  an alternating descent scheme known as block coordinate descent or (BCD).
-One iteration of the BCD solves a linear least square problem, while another iteration solves the nonlinear problem.
+Each iteration of BCD has two steps.
+One step of the BCD solves a linear least square problem, and the next step solves the nonlinear problem.

 By the 1900’s mathematicians had already found ways to use these iterative reconstruction techniques to reconstruct an image.
 In 1917, Johann Radon introduced the Radon Transform, followed by Stefan Kaczmarz in 1937.
 Scientists Allan McLeod Cormack and Godfrey Newbold Hounsfield developed the first scanning device.

 The medical field has greatly depended on these iterative reconstruction methods.
 In  medical  imaging,  computed  tomography  (CT)  techniques  are  becoming  more  and  more  popular  for  their ability to produce high quality images of the human body.
 CT methods use a combination of computer processes and mathematics to reconstruct images.
 The COVID-19 pandemic brought many challenges and setbacks to many doctors around the world  and imaging played a vital role in helping diagnose the virus.
-Doctors have been able to use CT scans to diagnose COVID-19, examine the lungs in patients, who were at high risk of infection, and those recovered from the virus.
+Doctors have been able to use CT scans to diagnose and treat COVID-19 by examining the lungs in patients who are potentially infectious, or in recovery.

 <p align="center">
   <img width="600" height="400" src="https://user-images.githubusercontent.com/84742324/126884217-ccaf8e58-305f-4824-9fb8-5ada4f58da30.jpg">